TITLE 68: PROFESSIONS AND OCCUPATIONS

 2) Notice of any change of business information as provided for in Section 1450.150, if applicable.

-i) Any leasing agent, broker or managing broker whose license under the Act has expired is eligible to renew without paying any lapsed renewal or restoration fee, and any person with a real estate auction certification that has expired is eligible to renew without paying any lapsed renewal fees, provided that the license or certification expired while the licensee, or the real estate auction certification holder, was:
+i) Any residential leasing agent, broker or managing broker whose license under the Act has expired is eligible to renew without paying any lapsed renewal or restoration fee, and any person with a real estate auction certification that has expired is eligible to renew without paying any lapsed renewal fees, provided that the license or certification expired while the licensee, or the real estate auction certification holder, was:

-1) on active duty with the United States Army, United States Navy, United States Marine Corps, United States Air Force, United States Coast Guard, or State Militia called into the service or training for the United States;
+1) On active duty with the United States Army, United States Navy, United States Marine Corps, United States Air Force, United States Coast Guard, or State Militia called into the service or training for the United States;

-2) engaged in training or education under the supervision of the United States prior to induction into military service; or
+2) Engaged in training or education under the supervision of the United States prior to induction into military service; or

-3) serving as an employee of the Department.
+3) Serving as an employee of the Department.
 A licensee renewing a license in accordance with this subsection (i) may renew the license within a period of 2 years following the termination of service and is not required to take any CE or examination to renew.
 An individual renewing a license pursuant to this subsection (i) shall be issued a license equivalent to the license held when employed by the Department.

 j) As set forth in Section 5-50 of the Act, any licensee whose license has expired for more than 2 years shall not be eligible for renewal of that license.
 Any licensee whose license has been expired for less than 2 years may renew the license at any time by complying with the requirements of this Part, by paying the fees required by Section 1450.130 and providing satisfactory evidence of completion of the CE required by this Part.